tlyu0419/facebook_crawler/README.md

 ## FAQ
 - **Could you please release the function that can collect comments content instead of only the number of comments?**
+  Please write an E-mail to me and tell me your project goal, thanks!

 - **How can I find out the post's link through the data?**